Harari people: Diaspora

 Hararis comprise under 10% within their own city, due to ethnic cleansing by the Haile Selassie regime.
 Thousands of Hararis were forced to leave Harar in the 1940s.
 Harari people moved throughout Ethiopia, mainly to Addis Ababa and Dire Dawa, establishing families and businesses.
-There is a considerable Harari population in Djibouti, Saudi Arabia, Somaliland and Yemen.
+There is a considerable Harari population in Djibouti, Saudi Arabia, Somalia and Yemen.
 The Harari people have also spread throughout North America, mainly to Washington D.C., Atlanta, Toronto, Dallas, Los Angeles, and Memphis.
-Furthermore, a minority of the Harari people live in Europe in countries such as Germany, Switzerland, Austria, Sweden and the United Kingdom.
+Furthermore, a minority of the Harari people live in Europe in countries such as Germany, Switzerland, Austria, Sweden and the United Kingdom, and also outside of Europe in Australia.